Adrian Edmondson: 2010s

 He played the role of Gordon in the 2013 Chichester Festival Theatre production of Neville's Island.
 In 2014, he reprised the role for the show's West End run.
 In 2015, Edmondson voiced Stanley the Dachshund in adverts for health and life insurance company Vitality.

 In 2016, Edmondson took part in episode 4 of The Great Sport Relief Bake Off and won the title of Star Baker.
-From 2 November to 3 December 2016 Edmondson starred in an adaptation of William Leith's bestseller Bits Of Me Are Falling Apart at the Soho Theatre, London.
+Edmondson starred in an adaptation of William Leith's bestseller Bits Of Me Are Falling Apart at the Soho Theatre, London.

 Edmondson's children's book Tilly and the Time Machine was published on 4 May 2017.
 From November 2017 into 2018, Edmondson played the character of Malvolio in the Royal Shakespeare Company's production of Shakespeare's Twelfth Night.
 Also in 2017, Edmondson appeared as Captain Peavey in the eighth film of the Star Wars series, The Last Jedi, a casting decision made by the film's director Rian Johnson, a self-proclaimed fan of Edmondson's work in The Young Ones and Bottom.

+In August 2018, Edmondson voiced the character of Bunny in the English version of the French/Belgian animated film The Big Bad Fox and Other Tales....
 In September 2018, Edmondson featured as Sergeant Dogberry in the episode "Sigh No More" of Ben Elton's Upstart Crow.
-From September 2018 to November 2018, Edmondson toured with Nigel Planer in a play that they wrote together called Vulcan 7.
+From September 2018 to November 2018, Edmondson toured with Nigel Planer in a play that they wrote together called Vulcan 7 (restaged in 2023 as It's Headed Straight Towards Us).
 In 2019, Edmondson appeared in EastEnders as Daniel Cook.